Profile

 7. 7

-Serve the lamb fricassee topped with freshly chopped parsley.
+Serve the lamb fricassee garnished with freshly chopped parsley.

-For an even silkier sauce, stir in a spoonful of fresh cream, or replace part of the wine with vegetable stock.
+• For an even silkier sauce, try adding a tablespoon of double cream or swap some of the wine for vegetable stock.

-If you prefer a milder flavour, swap the pecorino for semi-aged caciocavallo.
+• If you prefer a milder flavour, replace the pecorino with semi-aged caciocavallo cheese for a softer note.

 Rate this recipe